lmammino/loige.co/content/posts/2022-07-16_invite-only-microsites-with-nextjs-and-airtable/index.md

 I left enough comments in the code, that an additional explanation should not be necessary!
 We are essentially using the `airtable` SDK and building a nicer promise-based interface to get an invite by invite code.

 Ok, for the eagle-eyed ones, you are probably wondering where the heck is that `escape` function coming from?!
 I elided it from the code to keep things simple.
-The TLDR; is that it makes things more secure.
+The TLDR; is that **it makes things more secure** by reducing the risk of _injections_.

 <details style="margin-top: 1em">
-  <summary>But "the how" needs a bit of a long-ish explanation (expand at your own risk).</summary>
+  <summary>But "the how" needs a bit of a long-ish explanation (expand here if you are curious.
+Yes, you should be!).</summary>

   <div style="background: #eee; margin-top: 1em; padding: 1em; border: 2px dotted #ccc; border-radius: 10px;">